mward19/mward19.github.io/matthew/content/projects/2025/internship-3deo-spot-modeling/index.typ

 #picture(image("imgs/main-43.png"))

 we're way off, as shown in red.
-This is precisely the phenomenon I saw when I tried to take the sample mean and covariance of the real data&mdash;a shrunken covariance and a mean biased towards the center of the camera frame.
+This is precisely the phenomenon I saw when I tried to take the sample mean and covariance of the real data---a shrunken covariance and a mean biased towards the center of the camera frame.

 #html.hr()